urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

     delete()
       Deletes the file in the provided path copy()
-      Copy the file in the source path to the target path move()
+      Copy the file in the source path to the target path and returns Path move()
-      Copy the file in the source path to the target path exists()
+      Copy the file in the source path to the target path and returns Path exists()
       Tests whether a file exists in the provided path read()